Harry deLeyer: Later life

 Snowman was not his only horse, and deLeyer continued to ride competitively, even after Snowman's death.
 Fans called him “The Galloping Grandfather” — he was beloved as a fierce competitor and eager showman.
 In 1979 he returned to the National Horse Show and once again took the blue ribbon in his class.

 He continued to teach riding and train horses, eventually moving to Virginia, where he owned a breeding farm.

-Harry deLeyer and Snowman in Popular Culture
+In popular culture

-Snowman and deLeyer were the subject of the book “The 80 Dollar Champion: Snowman, the Horse Who Inspired a Nation” (2011) by Elizabeth Letts, a New York Times best seller. and the book "Snowman: The True Story of a Champion" by Catherine Hapka (Author), Rutherford Montgomery (Draft Writer)(2016).
+Snowman and deLeyer were the subject of the book The 80 Dollar Champion: Snowman, the Horse Who Inspired a Nation (2011) by Elizabeth Letts, a New York Times best seller. and the book Snowman: The True Story of a Champion by Catherine Hapka (Author), Rutherford Montgomery (Draft Writer)(2016).

-They were also the subjects of a 2015 documentary, “Harry and Snowman,” which includes extensive interviews with deLeyer.
+They were also the subjects of a 2015 documentary Harry and Snowman, which includes extensive interviews with deLeyer.